besartelezi/basic-angular-form/README.md

 This time, I will be learning what Angular is, what frameworks are, how to use it and hopefully, why or in what cases should I use it.
 I will learn all of the above by creating a friend book app with Angular.

+And just like always when doing a learning exercise, finishing the assignment won't be a top priority, but learning will be.
+So my goal is to write out all the complex stuff about Angular and frameworks in order for me to better understand that.

 ---

 ## Tuturu List